aers/EngineFixesSkyrim64/README.md

 	Tree LOD reflections don't properly use the alpha channel and show as large black boxes.
 While ENB fixes this as well, its included here for people who don't use ENB.
 I don't know the exact specifics on this fix, it was given to me by Nukem.
 Ideally this would be fixed in the shader itself, not the shader class.

+### Optional

+There's a replacement for the BSReadWriteLock mutex implementation included (disabled by default).
+I only really included it because SSE fixes has one, also disabled by default.
+It may or may not have performance impacts in some situations.
 ### Future Todo/Things to look into

 - large reference overwrite bug https://bethesda.net/community/topic/8825/editing-large-references-causes-lod-to-show-incorrectly-causing-texture-flicker